Distillation-guided Representation Learning for Unconstrained Gait Recognition

 \section{Abstract}

-Gait recognition holds the promise of robustly identifying subjects based on their walking patterns instead of color information.
-While previous approaches have performed well for curated indoor scenes, they have significantly impeded applicability in unconstrained situations, e.g. outdoor, long distance scenes.
-We propose an end-to-end GAit DEtection and Recognition (GADER) algorithm for human authentication in challenging outdoor scenarios.
-Specifically, GADER leverages a Double Helical Signature to detect the fragment of human movement and incorporates a novel gait recognition method, which learns representations by distilling from an auxiliary RGB recognition model.
-At inference time, GADER only uses the silhouette modality but benefits from a more robust representation.
-Extensive experiments on indoor and outdoor datasets demonstrate that the proposed method outperforms the State-of-The-Arts for gait recognition and verification, with a significant 20.6\% improvement on unconstrained, long distance scenes.
+Gait recognition holds the promise of robustly identifying subjects based on walking patterns instead of appearance information.
+While previous approaches have performed well for curated indoor data, they tend to underperform in unconstrained situations, e.g. in outdoor, long distance scenes, etc. We propose a framework, termed \textbf{GA}it \textbf{DE}tection and \textbf{R}ecognition (\textbf{GADER}), for human authentication in challenging outdoor scenarios.
+Specifically, GADER leverages a Double Helical Signature to detect segments that contain human movement and builds discriminative features through a novel gait recognition method, where only frames containing gait information are used.
+To further enhance robustness, GADER encodes viewpoint information in its architecture, and distills representation from an auxiliary RGB recognition model, which enables GADER to learn from silhouette and RGB data at training time.
+At test time, GADER only infers from the silhouette modality.
+We evaluate our method on multiple State-of-The-Arts(SoTA) gait baselines and demonstrate consistent improvements on indoor and outdoor datasets, especially with a significant 25.2\% improvement on unconstrained, remote gait data.